garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 3) A *temporal property* specifying a property that must hold for a sequence of transactions to be valid:  e.g, `totalSupply` does not increase unless `mint` function is invoked.

-For describing the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol).
-This tool contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides a counterexample.
+For checking the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol), a research prototype developed by Shuvendu Lahiri from Microsoft Research and other collaborators.
+This tool takes contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides counterexamples.

 I took the examples of ERC20 implementation given in [VeriSol regression suite](https://github.com/microsoft/verisol/tree/master/Test/regressions) which are slight adaptations of the original [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) implementation from [Open Zeppelin](https://openzeppelin.com/).
 All the examples can be found [here](https://github.com/garbervetsky/ERC-Verisol-Demo/).